devenkhatri/drupal-11.2.8-base-template/drupal_docker_custom_ports.md

 ## 1. Custom Port Configuration File

-Add below variables to `.env` in your project root:
+Add below variables to `.env` in your project root: (ONLY ADD FOR SERVICE WHICH HAS PORT CONFLICT)

 ```env
 # Traefik Ports